kovidgoyal/kitty/docs/kittens/ssh.rst

 Suppose you often SSH into a production server, and you would like to setup your shell and editor there using your custom settings.
 However, other people could SSH in as well and you don't want to clobber their settings.
-Here is how this could be achieved using the ssh kitten with zsh and vim as the shell and editor, respectively:
+Here is how this could be achieved using the ssh kitten with :program:`zsh` and :program:`vim` as the shell and editor, respectively:

 .. code-block:: conf